 Playing with substances (such as water) is the foundation of learning.

-Around preschool, children now add social play into the learning and explore substances side by side.
+- Preschool: around this time children now add social play into the learning and explore substances side by side.
 They are communicating and making comparisons with their discoveries.
 As children pour and scoop the water, they are exploring capacity.

 Water games are a fun and winning way to explore learning through play.